Sony Xperia 5 II review: The best Sony phone in years

 Game Enhancer, battery and high refresh rate

 The Xperia 5 II's battery is larger than its predecessor, despite the phones being physically the same size.
-The 4,00mAh battery is the same size as the one found in the Sony Xperia 1 II.
-The phone made it through a day (set to 120Hz for the display).
+The 4,000-mAh battery is the same size as the one found in the Sony Xperia 1 II.
+The phone made it through a day of use (set to 120Hz for the display).
 But I did find myself plugging it in to top it off near the end of the evening, usually after dinner.
-We are currently conducting tests and will update this review with the full results soon.
+Tests for continuous video playback on Airplane mode with the screen set to 120Hz and half brightness showed that it lasted 18 hours and 36 minutes.
+For comparison, that's nearly four hours more that the Xperia 1 II lasted in the same test and it's nearly the same the OnePlus 8 Pro lasted.

 Snapdragon 865 processor and 5G